-If your best attempt makes leaves you lost, (2) is also great.
+If your best attempt leaves you lost, (2) is also great.
 You can (and should) take a look at the solution, even if your best attempt is incomplete.
-You'll see how the model answer correctly laid out the issues and applied the rules.
-I personally like Barbri's model answers because they break down all the relevant issues (important) and recite only the relevant rules without wasting time throwing in the entire outline (cough...Kaplan).
+You'll see how the model answer or sample answer correctly laid out the issues and applied the rules.
+You'll get a sense of what the examiners want from you.

+Find representative answers to past exam questions here.
+If you have Barbri, I personally like their model essay answers because they break down all the relevant issues (important) and recite only the relevant rules without wasting time throwing in the entire outline (cough...Kaplan).

-Study the delta between your answer/outline and the model answer.
+Study the delta between your answer or outline and the model answer.
 Use this as feedback.
 Experiencing moments of "aha" realizations is how you learn!